atmars77/atmars77.github.io/masthead.md

 NW is a writer and cat enthusiast from Kansas City.
 Her short fiction and poetry have appeared in Unbroken, Right Hand Pointing, Popshot Quarterly, I-70 Review, and Live Ideas.

-RP is a graphic designer and illustrator.
+RP is the journal's graphic designer and illustrator.